reakain/Dev-Onboarding/BestPractices.md

-# Best Practicies for Coding and Git
+# Best Practices for Coding and Git
 This document keeps a listing of best practices and good methods for working with git and general coding expectations.

  - [Git Specific Housekeeping](#git-specific-housekeeping)